zexalo/CTFD-CyberLAB/README.md

 # CTFD-CyberLAB
-The objective of this project is to create a web security challenge platform for cyber-lab events.
+The objective of this project is to create a web site security challenge for cyber-lab events.
 It supports the github ctfd project : https://github.com/CTFd/CTFd